dshuffma-ibm/rapid-couchdb-backup/README.md

 ```

 ## How it Works
-The issue with the other backup tools are that they use the `_changes` feed.
+The issue with the other backup tools are that they backup the delete history from the `_changes` feed.
-That feed performs poorly if you have a ton of deleted docs.
+That leads to poor performance if you have a ton of deleted docs.
-Because each delete entry is still in the `_changes` feed.

-The other backup tools will take longer and longer as your applications create and delete docs.
+Which only gets worse over time (assuming your applications are creating and deleting docs regularly).
-Each delete is still something it will process, so the time for a complete backup will actually grow indefinitely!
+Each delete is still something it will process, so the time for a complete backup will actually grow _indefinitely_!
-After years you could be spending hours and days processing deleted docs...

-The number of deleted docs is irrelevant to this lib.
+The number of deleted docs is _mostly_ irrelevant to this lib.
-The main variable driving how long a backup will take is the number docs that are not deleted.
+The main variable driving how long a backup will take is the number of docs that are not deleted.

-This lib does not use the `_changes` feed until the backup is nearly done.
-In `phase1` the backup will grab the list of doc ids in the database.
+In `phase1` the backup will walk the `_changes` feed and ignore delete entries.
 It will keep up to X doc ids in memory at a time.
 In `phase2` it will send bulk/batch GET doc apis to receive as many docs as the settings allow.
+As the docs come in they will be written to the output stream.
-It will then repeat `phase1` and `phase2` until all docs are read.
+It will then repeat `phase1` and `phase2` until all docs are backed up.
 Once its done with that it needs to find if any docs were added/edited since the backup started.
 `phase3` will walk the `_changes` feed starting the feed from the start of the backup.
+Any new docs or changed docs will be written to the backup.

 ## Limitations
 - Docs that were deleted _during_ the backup will appear in the beginning of the backup.
 However they will be followed by their delete stub at the end of the backup data.
 - Docs that were edited _during_ the backup will appear twice in the backup data.
 The latest version is the one towards the end of backup.
 - Will only back up active docs.
-Meaning the deleted doc history is not part of the backup (with the except when the delete happened _during_ the backup process).
+Meaning the deleted doc history is not part of the backup (with the exception of when a delete happens _during_ the backup process).
 - Does not store doc `meta` data such as previous revision tokens.
-- Does not back up attachments (this was done to preserve compatibility with @cloudant/couchbackup's restore function).
+- Does not back up attachments (this was chosen to preserve compatibility with @cloudant/couchbackup's restore function).

 ## Backup Structure
 Same output as [@cloudant/couchbackup](https://github.com/cloudant/couchbackup#whats-in-a-backup-file).